At a glance: Medicare health insurance in Connecticut

-- 34 percent of Connecticut Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018, but that had grown to 45 percent by mid-2020 (Medicare Advantage enrollment has been growing much faster than overall Medicare enrollment in Connecticut)
+- More than one-third of Connecticut Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018, but that had grown to 45 percent by mid-2020 (Medicare Advantage enrollment has been growing much faster than overall Medicare enrollment in Connecticut)

 - All counties in Connecticut have at least 29 Medicare Advantage plans available in 2020.

 - 14 insurers offer Medigap plans in Connecticut; all plans are guaranteed-issue and community-rated at all times.
 Connecticut requires Medigap insurers to offer at least Plan A (and Plans B and C if the insurers sells them) to beneficiaries under age 65.

 - There are 25 stand-alone Medicare Part D prescription plans available in Connecticut in 2020, with premiums that range from about $13 to $128 per month.
 About 40 percent of Connecticut Medicare beneficiaries have stand-alone Medicare Part D plans.

 - Per-enrollee spending for Original Medicare in Connecticut is a little higher than the national average.

 As of mid-2020, Medicare enrollment in Connecticut stood at 689,134 people, amounting to about 19 percent of the state’s population.
 As is the case nationwide, Medicare enrollment in Connecticut is comprised mostly of people who are eligible due to their age (i.e., being at least 65).

 But younger Americans gain Medicare eligibility after they have been receiving disability benefits for 24 months, or have ALS or end-stage renal disease.
 In Connecticut, 13 percent of beneficiaries are eligible due to disability rather than age (nationwide, it’s 15 percent).